banksean/patchcab-modules/README.md

 Familiarity with the actual Subharmonicon is very helpful here, as it's beyond the scope of this README, but some things to note:
 - The physical Subharmonicon device allows you to create rhythm offsets by quickly turning the division knobs between clock pulses while it's running.
 - If you power cycle the device or reset the sequencer, these offsets disappear.
 So the pattern generator has internal state not accessible directly from the controls on the front panel.
+And it goes "poof" way too easily.
-- This quirk of the physical Subharmonicon has driven me nuts, and I wrote this module with Offset knobs specifically to demonstrate one way to address it.
+- This quirk of the physical Subharmonicon has driven me nuts, and I wrote this module with Offset knobs specifically to demonstrate one possible way to address it.

 # Development